fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

 Discussion
 ^^^^^^^^^^

-As Ding et al. [1]_ notes, algorithmic (un)fairness must be evaluated in context of the intervention, and the effects of different interventions vary widely by state.
-Similarly, datasets should be carefully designed for the specific prediction task in mind.
+A meaningful evaluation of algorithmic (un)fairness considers the context in which the machine learning model will be used.
+In this way, we can avoid falling into abstraction traps (see :footcite:`selbst2019fairness`).
+For example, the relationship between demographics and healthcare coverage may vary widely by state - a model that works well in one state may not be suitable to use in a different state.

-Therefore, to investigate how viable ACSPublicCoverage is as a fairness benchmark dataset, we must first ask what real-world tasks might require a prediction of whether an individual is covered by public health insurance.
-Usually, the entity that needs this information (e.g. the government checking for eligibilty in a social program) will simply ask the individual directly.
+To investigate how viable ACSPublicCoverage is as a fairness benchmark dataset, we must first ask what real-world tasks might require a prediction of whether an individual is covered by public health insurance.
+Usually, the entity that needs this information (e.g., the government checking for eligibility in a social program) will simply ask the individual directly.
+Ding et al. do not provide any examples, so it is difficult to evaluate what notion of fairness is applicable without further context.

-Ding et al. do not provide any examples, so it is difficult to evaluate what "fair" even means without context.
-For now, the rest of this discussion focuses on preliminary data analysis of ACSPublicCoverage and identifies potential problems that users should be aware of beforehand.
+The remainder of this discussion focuses on preliminary data analysis of ACSPublicCoverage and identifies potential problems that users should be aware of beforehand.

 1. A uniform $30,000 threshold ignores differences between states.